wilfredinni/pysheetComments/2018-july/python_sets/python-sets-what-why-how.md

 {3}
 ```

+The 3 is the only element that is in the three sets.

 ### difference()

 Using `diference()` or `-`, creates a new set with the values that are in "s1" but not in "s2":